open-feature/open-feature-operator/docs/feature_flag_configuration.md

 In the example above, we have defined a `String` type feature flag named `foo` and it is in the `ENABLED` state.
 It has variants of `bar` and `baz`, referring to respected values of `BAR` and `BAZ`.
-The default variant is set to`bar`
+The default variant is set to`bar`.

 ## featureFlagSpec